By Michael Mooney, November, 2009

 Part 3: http://www.youtube.com/watch?v=gvHNN2XbkqU&

-60 Minutes did THREE shows on it because DMSO was considered to be one of the three major medical miracle discoveries of the Twentieth Century.
+60 Minutes did THREE shows on DMSO because it was considered to be one of the three major medical miracle discoveries of the Twentieth Century, equal to antibiotics.

 A friend with knuckles so swollen by rheumatoid arthritis that she couldn't get her wedding ring of her finger for two years found that twice daily applications of DMSO to her knuckles allowed the ring to slide off her finger easily after only 10 days.